 You know what I’ve found since I first started Smart Mom Ideas?
 That I love to blog!
 It’s so refreshing and fun and even though it’s new and I don’t have many readers yet (that’s totally okay!
 This means I can practice my writing), I still love sharing my experiences and wanting to connect with you!

 Freelance writing can be your ticket to making a side income as a stay-at-home mom.
 Or, it can replace your full-time income and more!
-Check out this podcast of Holly Johnson and how she earned $225,000 a year as a freelance writer!
+I’m a freelance writer and I started when my twins weren’t even two years old!

 If you’re interested in learning more about freelance writing, check out: